-The term sperm refers to the male reproductive cell, that when successfully combined with the female reproductive cell, called an egg, forms a zygote that then potentially has the ability to develop into a fetus.
+The term sperm refers to the male reproductive cell that, when successfully combined with the female reproductive cell, called an egg, forms a zygote that then potentially can develop into a fetus.

-Typically, all human males have the ability to produce and store sperm in the testicles and because of the organ’s warm and controlled environment, sperm cells are able to survive there for long periods of time.
+Typically, all human males can produce and store sperm in the testicles, and because of the organ’s warm and controlled environment, sperm cells can survive there for long periods.
 Another way of storing sperm cells is through cryopreservation.

-Cryopreservation is the process of freezing using an agent, called liquid nitrogen and is commonly used in preserving embryos and sperm, and also other types of cells and organisms.
-This has been especially useful for couples who have been experiencing difficulty in conception and are trying in vitro fertilisation.
+Cryopreservation is the process of freezing using an agent called liquid nitrogen and is commonly used in preserving embryos and sperm, as well as other types of cells and organisms.
+This has been especially useful for couples experiencing difficulty in conception and trying in vitro fertilization.

-In vitro fertilisation involves a method in which an egg cell from a woman is fertilised by a sperm, outside of the body.
-This is done using the egg cell of the woman, and the sperm cell of the man or a donor.
+In vitro fertilization involves a method in which a sperm fertilizes an egg cell from a woman outside of the body.
+This is done using the egg cell of the woman and the sperm cell of the man or a donor.

-The donor sperm is gathered through a strict and scientific process to ensure that there is no risk of the spread of infectious disease.
-Almost any healthy male can be a sperm donor, just as long as he is willing to follow the necessary steps for this.
+The donor sperm is gathered through a strict and scientific process to ensure no risk of spreading infectious diseases.
+Almost any healthy male can be a sperm donor, just as long as he is willing to follow the necessary steps.

 But the reason for being a sperm donor should not just be limited to your desire to help troubled couples.
 There are also other reasons that you may want to consider storing your sperm, such as:

-The cost of the whole process would depend on the clinic that you will select.
-Generally, a fee applies to the screening and freezing process, as well as to the storage of the sample.
+The cost of the whole process would depend on the clinic you select.
+Generally, a fee applies to the screening and freezing process and the storage of the sample.